zacanger/niddesa/text/generated-translations/cullaniddesa/18-sinhala-google.md

 From the Tertiary Meditation, from the Fourth Meditation, from the conclusion of the Akashananchayatana, From the conclusion of the Vinyananchayatana, from the conclusion of the Akinchanchayatana, Means to be freed from the neophyte.
-Liberation recited it That which exists is transcendental (iv) that which transcends karma Yes, the rewards are goneHas been written.
+Liberation recited it That which exists is transcendental (iv) that which transcends kamma Yes, the rewards are goneHas been written.
 Karma is respected.
 Respecting the crisis There is.
 Again the Blessed One knows.
 When this person recites the image itself There is.
 (Apply (iv) here.)
 The neoconservative endings were read.